-Rod Stewart and Daughter Ruby Play Beloved Classics for ‘Together At Home’ Series
+Rod Stewart Performed With his Daughter Ruby for "Together At Home"

 The Stewart family sang “Forever Young.”